chuklee/recommender_system/README.md

 For the matrix factorization and collaborative filtering i had good results, but i wanted to try a more complex model, so i decided to use a deep learning model with attention mechanism.

+If you want to check the user-item interaction matrix, you can run the matrix.ipynb file.

 For the embedding model, i had the problem that i need to create 3 different embeddings for the user, movie and genre, and i wanted to create a model that could use all the information in a single model.
 The solution was to split the model in 2, one for the user and another for the movie, and then combine the information in a single model but it was a costly solution in terms of time.

 ## Data Preparation